Double Machine Learning for Time Series: Inference with Reverse Cross-fitting

 \subsection{Asymptotic properties}

-This subsection derives the asymptotic distribution of the RCF–DML estimator under time dependence.
-We show that the estimator admits an asymptotic linear representation with the oracle score, is $\sqrt{T}$-consistent and asymptotically normal, and that a HAC estimator of the long-run variance is consistent.
-These results imply valid inference without fold independence or temporal gaps between training and main blocks.
-We provide complete proofs of the results in Appendix A.
+We derive the asymptotic distribution of the RCF-DML estimator under serial dependence.
+The estimator admits an oracle score linear representation, is $\sqrt{T}$-consistent and asymptotically normal, and supports HAC-consistent inference.
+These results deliver valid inference without fold independence or buffer gaps between training and main blocks.
+Proofs are collected in Appendix A.

 \begin{lemma}[Orthogonality remainder under dependence] For each fold $k$, define the block-average discrepancy

 Under Assumptions \ref{ass:smooth}--\ref{ass:rate}, $R_k=o_p(T^{-1/2})$ uniformly in $k$.
 Consequently,